Free Clinics

 Website

-Services provided at these two Planned Parenthood clinics are birth control, HIV testing, Men’s health care, morning-after pill, pregnancy testing & services, STD testing, treatment & vaccines, Women’s health care.
+Services provided at these two Planned Parenthood clinics are birth control, HIV testing, Men’s health care, morning-after pill, pregnancy testing & services, STD testing, treatment & vaccines, women’s health care, and transgender hormone therapy.

 Options for Women